arduino/docs-content/content/software/app-lab/7.cli/2.commands/commands.md

 tags: [Arduino App CLI, UNO Q, Linux, CLI]
 ---

-A CLI to manage Arduino Apps
+A CLI to manage Arduino Apps.
+It allows you to control the lifecycle of your Apps, manage bricks, and configure the system settings of your board directly from the terminal.

 ## arduino-app-cli